Before you begin

 In this lab, you learn about Security Command Center by exploring the service’s analyzed assets and export features.

-In this lab, you learn how to:
+In this lab, you learn how to perform the following tasks:

 Read these instructions.
 Labs are timed and you cannot pause them.
-The timer, which starts when you click Start Lab, shows how long Google Cloud resources will be made available to you.
+The timer, which starts when you click Start Lab, shows how long Google Cloud resources are made available to you.

-This hands-on lab lets you do the lab activities yourself in a real cloud environment, not in a simulation or demo environment.
-It does so by giving you new, temporary credentials that you use to sign in and access Google Cloud for the duration of the lab.
+This hands-on lab lets you do the lab activities in a real cloud environment, not in a simulation or demo environment.
+It does so by giving you new, temporary credentials you use to sign in and access Google Cloud for the duration of the lab.

 To complete this lab, you need:

 Click the Start Lab button.
-If you need to pay for the lab, a pop-up opens for you to select your payment method.
-On the left is the Lab Details panel with the following:
+If you need to pay for the lab, a dialog opens for you to select your payment method.
+On the left is the Lab Details pane with the following:

 Click Open Google Cloud console (or right-click and select Open Link in Incognito Window if you are running the Chrome browser).